-- For your face or body, skin friendly exfoliating scrubs are worth the investment.
-A scrub should contain pits, sugar, salt or any exfoliating substance so long as it is in natural.
+- For your face or body, skin-friendly exfoliating scrubs are worth the investment.
+A scrub should contain pits, sugar, salt, or any exfoliating substance so long as it is natural.

-These are actually available just about any drugstores or natural food stores.
-Start by brushing in a small area before moving onto the next.
+These are actually available in just about any drugstore or natural food store.
+Start by brushing in a small area before moving on to the next.
 Begin in the lower legs and proceed to work your way up to the chest, back, and arms.